Management of CHIRP

 held by an independent Board of Trustees.

-ex-officio trustees; Chief Inspector Air Accidents, Chief Inspector Marine
+The Board comprises 12 trustees; including the Chief Inspector Air Accidents, Chief Inspector Marine

 Accidents, Chief Executive Maritime and Coastguard Agency, The Civil Aviation